reality-two/reality2-lora-mesh/README.md

 Please feel free to comment, help, give suggestions etc as you see fit.
 This is intended to be a helpful resource and perhaps a learning tool.

+Some links:

  - [Learn more about Reality2.](https://github.com/reality-two/reality2-documentation)
  - [What is LoRa Mesh?](https://hackaday.com/2020/02/26/lora-mesh-network-with-off-the-shelf-hardware/)
+ - [Meshtastic - An open source, off-grid, decentralized, mesh network built to run on affordable, low-power devices](https://meshtastic.org/) <-- This one looks really good - uses different components that described in this document - could be well worth investigating further.

 ## Context